I quit my job in January of 2009. I had that job for 15 years.

 If career change is something you’re considering, the case for quitting your job — without a backup plan might be worth the read.

-I offer my own perspective and a deeper dive into my own career transformation in a conversation with Ryan Hawk on The Learning Leader Show.
+I offered my own perspective and a deeper dive into my own career transformation in a conversation with Ryan Hawk on The Learning Leader Show.